 Stack Audit

-Every AI implementation lives or dies on integration.
-An agent that cannot write to your CRM, read from your EHR, or trigger your existing notification pipeline is a demo, not an operational system.
+Every AI implementation depends on integration.
+An agent that cannot read from the system of record, write approved updates, or trigger the existing notification process is a demo, not an operational system.

-The stack audit catalogs every tool in your current environment, documents the available APIs and data formats, and identifies integration constraints before the build scope gets written.
-Without this step, integration surprises surface mid-build and add cost and time to every subsequent phase.
+The stack audit catalogs the tools involved in the selected workflow, checks available APIs and data formats, and identifies access, security, and integration constraints before the build scope is written.

 Prioritized Roadmap

 Not every automation opportunity is worth pursuing first.
-Some processes burn significant time but require complex integrations.
+Some processes consume significant time but require complex integrations.
 Others are simpler to automate and produce faster returns.

 Implementation Scope

-The final sprint deliverable is a scoped implementation plan.
-It names the specific workflows to automate, the systems that require integration, the agent architecture required, the evaluation criteria for success, and the timeline for a pilot or production build.
+The final deliverable names the workflow to automate, the systems that require integration, the proposed architecture, the evaluation criteria for success, and the recommended path to a pilot or production build.

 What You Own at the End